KazhimRycerz/KazhimRycerz/README.md

 Therefore I do have some concrete ideas and strong believes.

 ### My career in brief --> where I come from
-- Learning at Bertelsmann/GER economy and journalism for trade magazines
+- learning at Bertelsmann/GER economy and journalism for trade magazines
 - establishing my own publishing comany, working internationally for 25 years
 - in the field of professional lighting design in architecture --> PLD magazine